 Official Personnel Folders (OPF), Archival Holdings and Access

-Please note: In an effort to further preserve our records, the National Archives are moving to providing digitized reproductions of most records.
+Please note: In an effort to further preserve our records, the National Archives are moving to providing digitized reproductions of most records and secure digital invoices.
 Please provide a current email address with any and every request.

 Individuals may access these records by: